DataDog/hiring-engineers/answers.md

 ## Step 2: Building the project environment
 The documentation is clean and concise.
 Check it out <a href="https://www.vagrantup.com/intro/getting-started/project_setup.html">here</a>

-1. Create a directory/folder to store the VM and the related files
+1. Create a directory/folder to store the VM and the related files.
+I created a folder on my desktop.
 ```
+$ cd ~/Desktop
 $ mkdir DataDog2
 ```
 2. Enter the new directory
 ```
 $ cd DataDog2
 ```
 3. Initialize the VM.
-This will create the Vagrant file ('vagrantfile'). <a href="https://www.vagrantup.com/docs/vagrantfile/">What the Vagrantfile does.</a>
+This will create the Vagrant file. <a href="https://www.vagrantup.com/docs/vagrantfile/"> See what the Vagrantfile does.</a>
 ```
 $ vagrant init
 ```